 Apple River Fort State Historic Site, located in Elizabeth, Illinois, is the site of one of the battles fought during the Black Hawk War.
 Black Hawk and his 200 warriors attacked the hastily erected fort on June 24, 1832.
 His story and that of the early settlers are told.

 Wonderful for families, friends for outdoor recreation.
 Additionally, the Watch Tower Lodge has hosted thousands of wedding receptions and offers a lovely setting in the beautiful historic park.
 This wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
 Prehistoric Indians and 19th-Century settlers made homes here, but the area is most closely identified with the Sauk nation and its great warrior, Black Hawk.
 Voted one of the "7 Wonders of Illinois," this pristine park offers beautiful trails for hiking and walking only.
 Picnic areas are also available.
 While at the park be sure to visit the Watch Tower Lodge that houses a large reception area and the John Hauberg Indian Museum.
 The museum features Sauk and Meskwaki Native American Indian artifacts and displays depicting the four seasons and life of these tribes.
 A new exhibit tells the story of the Sauk and Meskwaki—how they came to live in the Quad City area, why they no longer live here, and, as the piece de resistance, a four-by-eight-foot scale model of the city of Saukenuk one of the largest Native American Indian settlements in the United States.

 This former French military stronghold has been partially rebuilt and turned into a museum.
 Regular living history events shed light on colonial life in Illinois, and include 18th-century crafts, food, music, hundreds of historically dressed participants, flintlock rifle and musket contests, cannon and mortar competitions, traders and much more.
 There are also guided tours of the 1800 Creole House, which was designed in the French-American Transitional Architecture style.

 CITY:Prairie du Rocher

 Located adjacent to the Melvin Price Locks and Dam, this museum is dedicated to telling the story of the Mississippi River, from its colorful history to its modern-day role as a major transportation corridor.
 The museum features kid-friendly, interactive and computer animated exhibits.
 Steer a towboat through the locks and dam via simulator, measure your water consumption or come face-to-face with river fish in the aquarium.
 Open daily 9 a.m. to 5 p.m.

 City tours of Galena, tour of homes and nightly ghost tour.
 Group services and charters.
 Original tour company since 1988.

-The 4,000 seat Alton Riverfront Amphitheater hosts a variety of events from community festivals to live concerts throughout the summer months.
+The 4,000 seat Liberty Bank Alton Amphitheater hosts a variety of events from community festivals to live concerts throughout the summer months.
 With the Mighty Mississippi River as a backdrop, bring your blanket and spread out for an evening under the stars.
 Check out our website for a list of upcoming events.

 Opened in October 2012, this brand new 80,000 square-foot building is a world-class facility located on Peoria’s downtown riverfront.
 The museum features a 3D giant screen theater and digital planetarium, as well as history, science, art and achievement exhibits for all ages.